 One of the best ways to pack clothes for moving is to keep them in your dresses.
 Keeping your dressers full saves time, space, effort, and energy as long as they don’t contain any fragile items.
 This way, you can just worry about moving the piece of furniture, and the clothing transports itself without needing to be unpacked and reorganized.

 4. How to Pack Clothes When Moving – Containers

 Wardrobe boxes are a no-brainer for your hanging clothing.
 They allow you to keep your clothing intact and on the hanger, helping you move it from your old closet to your new closet with as little effort as possible.

-Vacuum bags are an excellent way to pack away clothing and make it more compact.
+Vacuum bags are a compact option for packing and moving clothing.
 They are especially good for bulky items like comforters, winter clothing, and jackets.
-This can save you lots of mental energy, just be sure to find sturdy storage for the condensed bags themselves.
+This can save you lots of mental energy.
+Just be sure to find sturdy storage for the condensed bags themselves.

 5. Pack Hats and Shoes Separately

 Both shoes and hats should be packed separately from the rest of your clothing.
 Shoes can easily get scuffed, crushed, or lose their shape when stored improperly.
 Hats are especially at risk of losing shape in storage.